sftpgo/docs/docs/tutorials/eventmanager-icap.md

 ## Important Notes

-- **TempPath incompatibility**: If the server-wide `TempPath` option is set, staged actions are skipped for local and encrypted filesystems.
-Use file pattern filters instead of `TempPath` to hide temporary files.
-See [Execute Before File Publish — Limitations](../execute-before-file-publish.md#limitations) for details.
 - **Multiple actions**: You can combine ICAP with other staged actions in the same rule (e.g., ICAP scan + HTTP webhook for logging).
 All staged actions must pass before the file is published.
-- **Non-staged rules**: Other rules matching the same upload event (without "Execute before file publish") will run *after* the file is published.
-If the ICAP scan fails and the file is never published, those rules do not execute.
+- **Non-staged rules**: Other rules matching the same upload event (without "Execute before file publish") run *after* the file is published.
+If the scan fails, the upload is reported to them as failed: set their **Status filters** to the successful status so that they react to published files alone.